 Conclusions

-This study reports good outcomes from a nationally organised network providing ECMO in respiratory failure across a wide range of aetiologies.
+This study reports good short-term outcomes from a nationally organised network providing ECMO in respiratory failure across a wide range of aetiologies.
 In six years, no patient was denied ECMO due to lack of bed capacity.
 Younger patient age, higher patient weight, presenting diagnosis of asthma and less severe hypoxaemia at decision to cannulate were associated with survival to ECMO ICU discharge in this cohort, but these factors alone are unlikely to account for all of the observed variability in patient outcomes.

 Authors Contributions: